What to expect with Cove security cameras

 - Motion sensitivity: By adjusting the sensitivity of your camera's motion sensor, you can train it to ignore small movements from pets.

 - Activity zones: Activity zones allow you to exclude portions of the camera's view from triggering recordings or alerts (like a busy sidewalk).
-It's common to most security cameras but is one of our favorite features to use.
+It's common on most security cameras and is one of our favorite features.

 - Alert frequency: This helps solve one of the biggest problems with Wi-Fi security cameras—notification overload.
 We love that you can set how often the camera will alert you so it won't send multiple notifications in less than a minute.
 This setting is helpful if you want to keep a higher level of motion sensitivity, which usually results in a pile of notifications every time your dog walks by.